enketo/enketo-express/README.md

 Only the latest modern browser versions on Windows, OS X, Linux, Android and iOS are officially supported.
 Chrome or Firefox are the best browsers on all platforms except on iOS.
 On iOS there are no modern browsers due to Apple's restrictions on third party browsers, but Safari is the least bad option.

-Saving as draft and editing of existing records is not supported by Internet Explorer 11.
-That browser also has some styling degradations that are considered acceptable.
+Internet Explorer 11 is still supported has some styling degradations that are considered acceptable.
+This browser is not recommended.

 **Enketo endeavors to show a helpful (multi-lingual) error message on unsupported browsers when the form is loaded to avoid serious issues.**